FAQs on the Skilled Immigration Act 2020

 What is the Purpose of the Skilled Immigration Act 2020?

 The Act aims to bring approximately 25,000 more workers per year to Germany.
-Essentially, the aim is to future-proof Germany to allow the German economy to remain strong.
-Many skilled positions are not being filled each year, and the Act’s purpose is to change this.
-This future-proofing is especially the case in the world of IT and engineering / STEM jobs.
+Essentially, the aim is to future-proof Germany to keep the German economy strong.
+Many skilled positions are not being filled yearly, and the Act’s purpose is to change this.
+This future-proofing is especially the case in IT and engineering / STEM jobs.

 According to the Act, Who is a Skilled Worker?